Articles categorized as: link to Precaution Advocacy index

 • Experimental Evidence for Stages of Health Behavior Change: The Precaution Adoption Process Model Applied to Home Radon Testing

-By Neil D. Weinstein, Judith E. Lyon, Peter M. Sandman, and Cara L. Cuite
+by Neil D. Weinstein, Judith E. Lyon, Peter M. Sandman, and Cara L. Cuite

 Health Psychology, 1998, Vol 17.
 No. 5, pp. 445–453

 This is one of two articles I have posted dealing with the Precaution Adoption Process Model, developed mostly by Neil Weinstein and tested by Neil and me (and colleagues) using radon as the test case.
 The other article, A Model of the Precaution Adoption Process: Evidence From Home Radon Testing, is statistically heavier going and methodologically less rigorous, but covers more ground: It says more about how people decide to test their homes for radon, and contains a more detailed description of the model itself.
 This one has more convincing evidence that people decide to take precautions – in this case to test for radon – in stages, and that different interventions work best at different stages.
+See also The Precaution Adoption Process Model,” link is to a PDF file a 2008 book chapter that overviews the PAPM more generally.

 • A Model of the Precaution Adoption Process: Evidence From Home Radon Testing

-By Neil D. Weinstein and Peter M. Sandman
+by Neil D. Weinstein and Peter M. Sandman

 Health Psychology, 1992, 11(3), pp. 170–180